-Most of our tours begin at one of two different bike shops, both convenient to all Manhattan hotels.
-Tour G, Tour H, and some custom rides, start instead at our Uptown location, near the north end of Central Park, within a few blocks of several subway (metro) lines.
+Most of our tours begin at one of two different bike shops, both convenient to all Manhattan hotels. a few tours, and some custom rides, start instead at our Uptown location, near the north end of Central Park, within a few blocks of several subway (metro) lines.

 After you make your reservation, we will send you the exact location of the meeting point of your specific tour(s).
 This is to ensure that there is no mix-up and you do not accidentally go to the wrong point for your tour (this used to happen more often than you might think!).

 All the start locations are easily reached by the efficient city subway (metro) system.
 If you need help with getting to a start location, do not hesitate to ask.

 Yes, if it is not too cold for you, it is not too cold for us!
 Moreover, it is not possible to predict the weather even in the dead of winter.
 It is not unheard of to have a bright, sunny, calm day with the temperature in the mid 40's.
 Similar to skiing, the key is to dress appropriately with a warm hat, gloves, and several layers of clothing.

 In Manhattan alone there are over 50 miles of bike paths with no motorized vehicles allowed.
 On almost all of city's bridges there are paths for use by bicycles, free from cars.
 Each year the city adds miles of bike lanes on major streets - often by narrowing the width of the street for vehicles.
 Moreover, motorists are often surprisingly considerate of those on bicycles who are considerate of them.
 Indeed, in a crowded urban city one has to learn how to be tolerant of, and live with, others.
 New Yorkers are often quite warm, friendly, and helpful, especially to tourists.